- Copywriting is the art of selling through writing.

 - Here’s an example of what works to find great deals

-- Here’s a shortcut to find great deals
+- Here’s a shortcut to finding great deals

 - A great house flipping resource I just found

-- More ways to find great deals, less bad deals
+- More ways to find great deals, fewer bad deals

 - Here’s your house flipping checklist

 Use a shocking statement: “got an exciting new announcement”.
 Or you can ask a question: “Did you know that most people who try and write a book fail?”

 Hit with 3-4 bullet points: